open-source-quality/open-source-quality.github.io/_posts/2018-02-01-open-source-maturity-model.markdown

 # Open-Source Maturity Model

-This model was built to clarify Intention to use, Risks and Resource Wastage in the process specific for maturity stages based on Hype Cycle chart.
+This model was built to clarify Intention to use, Risks and Resource Wastage in the open-source development process, which are specific for maturity stages based on Hype Cycle chart.

 ![Hype Cycle Chart](/hype-cycle-chart.png){:class="img-responsive"}